Celerium/Celerium.Auvik/docs/site/internal/Set-AuvikBaseURI.md

 Add-AuvikBaseURI
 ```

-The base URI will use https://auvikapi.us1.my.auvik.com/v1 which is Auvik's default URI.
+The base URI will use https://auvikapi.us1.my.auvik.com/v1 which is Auvik's default URI

 ### EXAMPLE 2
 ```powershell
 Add-AuvikBaseURI -DataCenter US
 ```

-The base URI will use https://auvikapi.us1.my.auvik.com/v1 which is Auvik's US URI.
+The base URI will use https://auvikapi.us1.my.auvik.com/v1 which is Auvik's US URI

 ### EXAMPLE 3
 ```powershell
 Add-AuvikBaseURI -BaseUri http://myapi.gateway.celerium.org
 ```

-A custom API gateway of http://myapi.gateway.celerium.org will be used for all API calls to Auvik's API.
+A custom API gateway of http://myapi.gateway.celerium.org will be used for all API calls to Auvik's API

 ## PARAMETERS